dr. clinton peter verdonschot

 Bio

-As an academic philosopher and critical theorist, I work on topics at the intersection of aesthetics, the philosophy of art, political philosophy, and ethics.
+As a philosopher, writer, and activist, I work on topics at the intersection of aesthetics, the philosophy of art, political philosophy, and ethics.
 My pronouns are he/him.
 I received my PhD from the University of Essex for a dissertation on personal autonomy and its aesthetic preconditions.
 Currently, I am a board member of the Dutch Society for Aesthetics, as well as co-editor-in-chief for Aesthetic Investigations.
 In my spare time, I enjoy cycling: I love watching the pros on TV, but I can also be found braving the ‘alto de Amerongse Berg’ in the Utrechtse Heuvelrug.

 If you would like to stay updated, please subscribe to my RSS feeds via the icon in the upper right.
 The feed that is linked to is specified according to the category page that you are on, while the icon for this page links to a feed for all updates (publications and blogs).